Evavic44/Hashnode-blog/cl6aghep50e6sy6nvap1ielaj.md

 Building Spekni was an amazing experience, but there were some challenges we had that I believe will be beneficial to explain how we solved them.

 ### Prisma windows error
-We had a few system compatibility issues with prisma.
-Spiff was on a linux machine while I am on windows.
-Running `prisma generate` wasn't working for me initially but it worked on Spiff's linux environment.
+We had a few system compatibility issues when running `prisma generate` locally, and what was worse is that this error affected only the windows environment, running Prisma on Mac and Linux environments worked flawlessly.

+Here is the error:

 ```js
 error - Error: @prisma/client did not initialize yet.
 Please run "Prisma generate" and try to import it again.